mdiazcl/WriteUps/Forensics/htb_Obscure/readme.md

 # Wrapping up & Comments
-In this scenario we have an attacker that exploited a web vulnerability to upload an obfuscated PHP-Webshell ((Mitre T1190)[https://attack.mitre.org/techniques/T1190/]).
-Using that shell ((Mitre T1059)[https://attack.mitre.org/techniques/T1059/]), the attacker proceeded to list the files within the server ((Mitre T1083)[https://attack.mitre.org/techniques/T1083/]) finding and exfiltrating ((Mitre T1005)[https://attack.mitre.org/techniques/T1005/] / (Mitre T1011)[https://attack.mitre.org/techniques/T1011/]) a KeePass database.
+In this scenario we have an attacker that exploited a web vulnerability to upload an obfuscated PHP-Webshell ([Mitre T1190](https://attack.mitre.org/techniques/T1190/)).
+Using that shell ([Mitre T1059](https://attack.mitre.org/techniques/T1059/)), the attacker proceeded to list the files within the server ([Mitre T1083](https://attack.mitre.org/techniques/T1083/)) finding and exfiltrating ( [Mitre T1005](https://attack.mitre.org/techniques/T1005/) / [Mitre T1011](https://attack.mitre.org/techniques/T1011/)) a KeePass database.
 Gladly, the attacked server was disconnected and the team got all the information that we needed to discover what the attacker stole.

 This challenge was a little bit harder that the others because the investigator needed to know PHP Coding, Network Analysis tool, Password cracking skills and knowledge on how WebShells works.
 Nonetheless was a great exercise!
 I really encourage people to not only stick to learn how to use software, but Computer Science fundamentals as well.